Ureteroscopy

 You lay on your back with your legs supported in 2 leg rests.

 Your doctor passes a special telescope (cystoscope) up your urethra Open a glossary item and into your bladder.
-They check your bladder for any abnormal areas.
+They look at your bladder to see if there are any abnormal areas.

 They put a different telescope called a ureteroscope over the wire.
 As the ureteroscope goes up over the wire they can look at your ureter and kidney.